 You are limited to two hours per day, and you may download onto your own USB key.
 The Library cannot provide one for you.

 Library staff cannot provide in-depth training on Internet operations or personal computer skills.
-Staff may, however, be able to offer searching suggestions and answer questions.
+Staff may, however, be able to offer searching suggestions and answer questions about accessing and using our e-sources such as JSTOR, RBdigital, and OverDrive.

 The Library neither censors access to materials nor protects users from information they may find offensive.
 Library users access the Internet at their own discretion and are responsible for any access points they reach.